 When a ZooKeeper object is created, two threads are created as well: an IO thread and an event thread.
 All IO happens on the IO thread (using Java NIO).
 All event callbacks happen on the event thread.
 Session maintenance such as reconnecting to ZooKeeper servers and maintaining heartbeat is done on the IO thread.
-Responses for synchronous methods are also processed in the IO thread.
-All responses to asynchronous methods and watch events are processed on the event thread.
-There are a few things to notice that result from this design:
+Responses for synchronous methods are also opyright © 2008 The Apache Software Foundation.
+All rights reserved.